charlykso/smart-s/frontend/VERCEL_DEPLOYMENT_GUIDE.md

 # Vercel Deployment Guide for Ledgrio Frontend

-## 🚀 Quick Fix for 404 Errors
+## 🚀 Quick Fix for 404 Errors - UPDATED

-The 404 errors you're experiencing when refreshing pages are now **FIXED** with the following configuration files:
+The 404 errors you're experiencing when refreshing pages should now be **FIXED** with the latest configuration update (commit `4623d66`).

+### ⚠️ IMPORTANT: Redeploy Required

+After the latest commit, you need to **redeploy your Vercel project** to apply the updated `vercel.json` configuration.

+The updated configuration files include:

 ### ✅ Files Added:

 1. **`vercel.json`** - Main Vercel configuration
 2. **`public/_redirects`** - Fallback for other platforms
 3. **`.vercelignore`** - Optimizes deployment